 A. Yes.
+It was only a matter of time before USB and Ethernet adapters and converters became available.
 You can connect Apple serial printers to the Ethernet port using solutions from Farallon and Asante.
 You can connect LocalTalk-based printers via Ethernet.
 And HP and Epson have parallel-to-USB connector kits for some of their printers.
 Serial converters from Peracom, Entrega, Belkin, and Keyspan are becoming available to support a variety of existing devices.